 G2 Licence

-A G2 licence allows the driver to drive without an accompanying G-licensed driver, but this is still a novice driver’s licence and has restrictions that we’ll cover later.
+A G2 licence gives you the first dose of true driving freedom, as you no longer need an accompanying G-licensed driver.
+However, the G2 is still a novice driver’s licence and has some restrictions we’ll cover later.

-Acquiring a G2 driver’s licence requires you to complete eight months or one year with the G1 licence and adhere to all its restrictions.
-Then, you can take this road test to receive your G2 licence.
+To be eligible for the G2 driver’s licence, you must complete eight to 12 months with the G1 licence and adhere to all its restrictions.
+After this practice period, you can take the G2 licence road test.

 The G2 road test includes relatively basic driving skills, including: